 Each state has a “statute of limitations” that applies to wrongful death cases.
 These statutes limit the time period in which a wrongful death lawsuit can be filed.
-In Las Vegas, and all of Nevada, the statute of limitations in wrongful death cases is generally six years from the time of death.
+In Las Vegas, and all of Nevada, the statute of limitations in wrongful death cases is generally two years from the time of death.

 This period of limitation can change, however, depending on the specific circumstances of your case (and which entity or person caused the death).
 Cases against the government, for example, have a much shorter statute of limitations and can only be tried a year or two after the wrongful death.
 Wrongful death cases involving children may have an extended statute of limitations.
 This statute may also be tolled (extended) when the cause of death was not discovered until some time after the death occurred.

 There are several common types of negligence or carelessness that are most likely to result in wrongful death claims filed by Nevada survivors of fatal injuries.
 These include: